pchiusano/pchiusano.github.io/_posts/2020-10-12-learning-without-a-gradient2.markdown

 __Aside:__ I suspect you can use a finger tree with an interesting monoid to make it logarithmic time to determining if there's a bit position that can be fixed.

-So this algorithm learns one bit at a time of an answer, in whatever order is easiest, eventually converging to having all the bits set.
+So this algorithm learns one bit at a time of an answer, in whatever order is easiest, eventually converging to having all the bits fixed.
 It uses only the statistics of different regions of the space.
 Interestingly, the order of the bits is irrelevant: if we reversed the 128 bits of our input or interleaved the two 64 bit numbers everything works the same.

-For our running example of finding the top of Mt Everest, it will learn the more significant bits, which roughly pin down regions with higher than average elevation, then learn less significant bits.
+For our running example of finding the top of Mt Everest, it will learn the more significant bits, which roughly pin down regions with higher than average elevation, then learn less significant bits, and so on, until narrowing the region all the way down to a single point.

 ## Algorithm 4